 A mere technical violation of police regulation or ordinances does not constitute willful misconduct.
 Also, VA regulations state that moral turpitude “generally” includes a felony conviction.
-If the Veteran’s service is generally good, with no felony convictions, he or she may be entitled to benefits.
+If the Veteran’s service is generally good, with no felony convictions, they may be entitled to benefits.
 Therefore, a Veteran may still be eligible for VA benefits.

 The insanity does not have to be a cause of the misconduct.
-It is worth noting that the VA’s definition of insanity is broader than what is used in the criminal defense context.
+It is worth noting that the VA’s definition of insanity is broader than the definition used in the criminal defense context.

-A Veteran may also be barred from benefits if the cause of the disability arose when the Veteran was AWOL.
+A Veteran may also be barred from benefits if the cause or aggravator of the disability arose when the Veteran was AWOL.
 However, it is not enough for the VA to bar benefits just because a Veteran was AWOL.

 However, periods of AWOL that exceed 180 continuous days, absent compelling circumstances to warrant the prolonged unauthorized absence, will result in your benefits being denied.

 As for discharges accepted in exchange for the military’s promise not to try the Veteran in a court-martial, the bar only applies if the trial was a general court-martial.
-The law does not say that threat with a trial by special court-martial would inhibit the Veteran from receiving benefits.
+The law does not say that a threat with a trial by special court-martial would inhibit the Veteran from receiving benefits.